linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ```

 Alternatively, we may also configure the tests imperatively.
-The `./run.sh` can be made to accept command line arguements.
-But this may not have a positive impact on the user experience due to the large number of arguements that may exist.
+The `./run.sh` can be made to accept command line arguments.
+But this may not have a positive impact on the user experience due to the large number of arguments that may exist.
 Further, having a YAML configuration file for the same gives the advantage of storing these values that may be reused later on.

 ### Testing Methodologies for various features
 The conformance test suite is intended to be run against an installation of Linkerd.
 Passing this test suite would give the user the assurance that a given configuration of Linkerd works (as expected) with a given version of Kubernetes and its cluster configuration.
 Users may easily configure install options and test preferences using the test configuration file provided.